MohammadIbrahimMaulana2610312019/Kelompok-4-LPP/README.md

 ## 3. Project Description

-A website designed to help users calculate their personal financial situation in a simple way.
+A website designed to help users calculate their personal financial situation in a simple way
+---
 ---
 ## 4. Objectives

 This project is designed to apply the following programming concepts: